usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

    pressure_column = 'Cavity Pressure /Torr'
    temperature_column = 'Cavity Temperature Side 2 /C'

-After that 4 instances of the :py:class:`MATS.Spectrum` class are instantiated from 4 experimental spectra.
+After that, 4 instances of the :py:class:`MATS.Spectrum` class are instantiated from 4 experimental spectra.
 In the class instantiation, the mole fraction of the oxygen sample used is defined, the etalon amplitude and period are defined, the sample is confirmed to be at natural abundance, the diluent is set to air, and the columns defined for pressure, temperature, frequency, and absorbance data are set.

 .. code:: ipython3